Enthalpiex/Eccirian-Encrypt/README.md

 # Early Access 0.9.8

-**Eccirian Encrypt** is a security-focused Obsidian plugin, provides seamless file encryption with advanced features.
+**Eccirian Encrypt** is a security-focused Obsidian plugin which provides seamless file encryption.
 The plugin adds file-level encryption and decryption capabilities to your vault, using AES-256-GCM and ECC-P-256 cryptographic encryption algorithms.
 By introduces custom file extensions and read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
 It is also the only plugin that supports one-click encryption of all link attachments.

 ## Why Eccirian?